tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 Likewise, if you supply a `templates` field and `list: true`, you'll get the same API as `blocks`.
 However you can also say `list: false` (or omit it entirely), and you'll have a polymorphic object which is _not_ an array.

+> Gotcha - `type: object` with `templates: []` and `list: false` is not yet suppored for form generation.
+You can use it your API but won't be able to edit that field.

 This is identical to the current `blocks` definition:

 ```js